-PE Kits are to be kept in school on your child’s peg.
-Our PE session is on a Friday morning.
+Please ensure your child’s PE Kit is in school.
+Our PE session is on a Monday morning.
 Please ensure earrings are removed ready for our PE session and all long hair is tied back.

-Forest schools, outdoor play and our muddy kitchen
+Forest schools, outdoor play and our mud kitchen

 We will continue to use our outdoor classroom and visit forest school whatever the weather.
 If you took your child’s forest school kit home over the Easter holidays, please can you return it to school as soon as possible.
 Our Forest Schools session will take place on a Thursday morning.